Learning Moments Press

 Piantanida, Maria, McMahon, Patricia L., Llewellyn, Marilyn.
 On Being a Scholar-Practitioner: Practical Wisdom in Action.
 (Wisdom of Practice Series, 2019).
 This book challenges the traditional dichotomy between practitioners and scholars.
 Grounded in the concept of praxis--thinking informs action and action informs thinking--this book explores a mindset comprising six qualities that Scholar-Practitioners bring to their work in education.
 Scholar-Practitioners cultivate a reservoir of Pedagogical Wisdom that guides their decsions and actions.
 Theoretical Understanding and Contextual Literacy support educators as they work at the intersection of complex social and institutional forces.
 Embracing the qualities of Ethical Stewardship and Aesthetic Imagination empowers Scholar-Practitioners to advocate for the educational well-being of individuals and the profesion.
 Through Metacogntive Reflection, Scholar-Practitioners become more than recipients of rational-technical, rule-bound knowledge generated by others; they become sources of wisdom for fulfilling the purpose of education.

-Proctor, Ralph, Jr..
-Racial Discrimination against Black Teachers and Black, Professionals in the Pittsburgh Public School System: 1834-1973.
-(Social Context Series, 2021).
-For those who want to understand the challenges facing Black Americans as theyh fought for equality of education, this book offers an intimate look at the struggles within one urban school district.
-Drawing from archives and interviews with key professionals engged in the struggle for integration, the author lays bare the institutionalized racism that denied Pittsburgh's Black citizens access to free and equal education for well over a century.
-Read against the backdrop of today's Black Lives Matter movement and the educational inquities revealed by the 2020-2021 COVID-19 pandemic, it is clear that the struggle for equality is far from over.
+For those who want to understand the challenges facing Black Americans as they fought for equality of education, this book offers an intimate look at the struggles within one urban school district.
+Drawing from archives and interviews with key professionals enaged in the struggle, Ralph Proctor lays bare the institutionalized racism that denied Pittsburgh's Black citizens access to free and equal quality education for well over a century.
+Read against the backdrop of today's Black Lives Matter movement and the educational inequalities revealed by the 2020 COVID-19 pandemic, it is clear tht the struggle for equality is far from over.
+Racial Discrimination

 Tananis, Cynthia A., Editor.
 An Invitation to Study Group: A Collection of Think Pieces.
 (Wisdom of Practice Series, 2020).
 The contributors to this edited collection reflect on their experiences as members of a group intent on studying their own practice.
 In sharing the challenges and rewards of study group participation, the authors hope to encourage others to engage in similarly productive communities of learning.
 This message is particularly important given current school improvement initiatives that seek to involve educational practiioners in deliberations about hte complexities of teaching and learning.
 Invitation to Study Group